Europe is burning: Four reasons why | DW | 05.08.2021

 Greece and neighboring Turkey are in the midst of a heatwave that could be the worst in 30 years — invoking memories of the nightmarish 1987 fire season that claimed over 1,500 victims in Greece alone.

-In Turkey, almost 200 separate wildfireshave raged in just over a week, forcing some coastal residents and tourists to flee into the Adriatic for safety.
+In Turkey, almost 200 separate wildfires have raged through the country in just over a week, forcing some coastal residents and tourists to flee into the Adriatic for safety.

-This fact is compound by outdated forest management, and sometimes even the over-protection of natural forest.
+This fact is compounded by outdated forest management, and sometimes even the over-protection of natural forests.

-"In most Mediterranean regions, the current wildfire management policies are generally too focused on suppression and are no longer adapted to the on-going global change," write the authors of a 2021 study on "Understanding changes to fires in Southern Europe."
+"In most Mediterranean regions, the current wildfire management policies are generally too focused on suppression and are no longer adapted to the ongoing global change," wrote the authors of a 2021 study on "Understanding Changes to Fires in Southern Europe."

 While the burnt area of the Mediterranean region has decreased slightly over the last 40 years, this is mainly due to more effective fire control efforts, according to the European Environment Agency (EEA).